CircleCI-Public/debug-gpt/README.md

 ## Usage

 - In Chrome open DevTools
-- Pin the `Debug GPT` extension in the taskbar
+- Pin the `Debug-GPT` extension in the taskbar
 - Click the action button for the extension
   - You should get confirmation that an extension is debugging the browser
-- Watch the console and `Debug GPT` panel for LLM explanations of what's going on in your browser.
+- Watch the console and `Debug-GPT` panel for LLM explanations of what's going on in your browser.

 ## Contributing